everactive/network-manager/docs/installation.md

  network-manager 1.2.2-10 from 'canonical' installed
 ```

-The snap is available from other channels (candidate, beta, edge) too but those
+Although the network-manager snap is available from other channels (candidate, beta, edge),
-are not meant for general use.
-Their meaning is internal to the development
+only the stable version should be used for production devices.
+Their meaning is internal
-team of the network-manager snap.
+to the development team of the network-manager snap.

 All necessary plugs and slots will be automatically connected within the
 installation process.
-You can verify this with
+You can verify this with:

 ```
 $ snap interfaces network-manager